tippesi/Atlas-Engine/README.md

 initialize the engine yourself
 - **ATLAS_IMGUI** Enables the [ImGui](https://github.com/ocornut/imgui) integration.
 Is enabled by default if the demo project is build.
 - **ATLAS_ASSIMP** Enables the [Assimp](https://github.com/assimp/assimp) integration.
 Is enabled by default.
-- **ATLAS_HEADLESS** Enables the headless supported, which means no window needs to be created.
+- **ATLAS_HEADLESS** Enables the headless support, which means no window needs to be created.
 Is disabled by default.
 - **ATLAS_BINDLESS** Enables support for bindless resources.
 Might be problematic on MacOS.
 Enabled by default.
+- **ATLAS_TESTS** Generates the testing project and allows to target it.
 ## Documentation
 If you want more information have a look into the [Documentation](https://tippesi.github.io/Atlas-Engine-Doc/index.html).
 ## License